-In (500) Days of Summer, the main plot of the film is to see how Tom Hansen is handling his breakup with Summer Finn, and looking back to see what he did wrong.
+In Five Hundred Days Of Summer, the main plot of the film is to see how Tom Hansen is handling his breakup with Summer Finn, and looking back to see what he did wrong.
 He... doesn't take it well.

 Jackie Robinson gets one in 42 after enduring a barrage of racial epithets from Philadelphia Phillies' coach Ben Chapman.

 In Iron Man 2 Tony goes into one big time, due to him suffering a slow death due to Palladium contamination.
 It culminates into him throwing a party, completely drunk, while in his Iron Man armor.

 Doc goes into one in Back to the Future III after he tries to tell Clara he is from the future and she doesn't believe him and slams the door in his face.